tplisson/hcta/objectives/section8/README.md

 #### Type Constraints

 To restrict the `type` of value that will be accepted as the value for a variable.
+If no type constraint is set then a value of any type is accepted.

-This is optional but best practice.
+*Note*: A type Constraint is optional but best practice.

 https://developer.hashicorp.com/terraform/language/expressions/type-constraints